Bridging Positivity and S-matrix Bootstrap Bounds

 \section{Acknowledgements}

 We thank Paolo Creminelli, James Ingoldby, Markus Luty, Harish Murali, Yaron Oz, Jo\~ao Penedones, Riccardo Rattazzi, Marco Serone, Amit Sever, Alessandro Vichi, Pedro Vieira, Shimon Yankielowicz for useful remarks and discussions.
 We thank Brando Bellazzini, James Ingoldby, Jo\~ao Penedones, Marc Riembau and Pedro Vieira for useful comments on the draft.
 J.E.M. thanks the Aspen Center for Physics for hospitality while part of this project was completed.
-A.G. was supported by The Israel Science Foundation (grant number 2289/18).
+AG is supported by the European Union - NextGenerationEU, under the programme Seal of Excellence@UNIPD, project acronym CluEs.
+A.G. was also supported by The Israel Science Foundation (grant number 2289/18).
 This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.